Skip to main content

 Ferland’s research focuses on astrophysical applications of atomic and molecular physics; specifically, how matter in space produces the light we see.
 “We take the light that we can receive here on Earth and figure out what’s happening out there,” Ferland said.
 “Our computers here on the Earth allow us to run simulations to see how matter in space emits light, and what that light tells us about the galaxy.”

-Ferland developed a computer platform, Cloudy, to
+Ferland developed a computer platform, Cloudy

 Mukut Kalita, Ph.D. ’15